maxhumber/maxhumber.com/me/index.md

 layout: about
 ---

 Hello, my name is Micah Cowell.
-I'm 17 years old living in Washington state.
-I like the internet, hip hop, and over-priced yo-yos.
-I make websites in the way I see most appealing and write code to put on Github.

-[//]: # # What is with the website url?
-[//]: # The url hac.im is just my name backwards.
+I am a self proclaimed web developer who likes the internet, hip hop, and fancy yo-yos.

 # What do you do?
-I write code.
+I make website and write code.
+All the stuff I make is on my [Github](https://github.com/getmicah).

-# Who are your favorite artists?
+# Who are your favorite artsits?
-I currently like Oshi, Anderson Paak, and Common.
+Currently I'm listening to a lot of Anderson Paak and Common.

 # What programming languages do you use?
-I like using Javascript and Sass when making websites but I also like Python and Haskell.
+When doing making I like using Javascript and Sass but I also like Python and bash for making linux scripts.

-# Which sports teams do you follow?
-I like following the Mariners but hate watching baseball.
-University of Washington football and basketball.
-Waiting for the Supersonics.